Hudson Place Residences: Pricing & Financing 2026 | Nexus

 4BR + Flexi1,432 sqftS$3.4xxM~S$2,4xx

-For TDSR sizing, work off these starting prices: a 4BR Premium buyer needs to support roughly S$2.05M of loan at 75% LTV; a 2BR Premium buyer is sizing closer to S$1.05M.
-Same building, very different income requirements.
+For sizing your loan, work off the entry prices.
+A 4BR Premium buyer is carrying roughly S$2.05M of loan at 75% LTV; a 2BR Premium buyer is nearer S$1.05M.
+Same building, very different income needed.

 On a 3BR at S$2.05M, that breaks down as: